rahulchilukuri23/demo/readme.md

 # Documentation

 # Prerequisites to run locally
-* Java 21 or higher
+- Java 21 or higher
+- Maven 3.6.3 or higher
+- Make
-* Docker runtime and docker compose to run services like prometheus, grafana, postgresql
+- Docker runtime and Docker Compose (to run services such as Prometheus, Grafana, and PostgreSQL)
-* Preferably in linux/unix environments
+- Preferably a Linux or Unix-based environment

 # DB Schema and Necessary application infrastructure
-* make run command set's up the postgresql db with data, prometheus, grafana and the application containers.
+* make run command set's up the postgresql db with data, prometheus, grafana and starts the application container.
   ```
   make all      # start infrastructure, build the app, build Docker image
   make run      # launch the app